ejmastnak/ejmastnak.github.io/tutorials/vim-latex/luasnip.md

 **Choose one** of the following two options:

-1. Use a single key (e.g. Tab) to both expand snippets and jump forward through snippet tabstops.
+1. Option one: use a single key (e.g. Tab) to both expand snippets and to jump forward through snippet tabstops.

    ```vim
    " Expand or jump in insert mode